 There are many references to the playing of hnefatafl recorded in the Sagas - the great adventure stories of the Viking Age.
 More remarkable is this image, part of a carved rune stone from Sweden.
 On the carving are two seated figures, one a man with a beard and a drinking horn.
 They have the game board between them, clearly marked with the"throne" and corner squares.
 This clear, strong image was an obvious choice!
-We decided to hold the game pieces in a printed jute bag, with a secure drawstring closure.
-This would make a small package, easy to carry in a pocket or pack.
-Just at the Norse were the great voyagers of their age, so you can take your Viking Game anywhere!
+Originally we had decided to hold the game pieces in a cloth bag, but increasing costs have forced us to replace this with a hard cardboard tube.
+The new (2016) package allows the game board to roll and lay out flat - a problem with the folded method required earlier.
+Just at the Norse were the great voyagers of their age, the secure tube allows you to take your Viking Game anywhere!

 All of the artifact sample of game boards are carved into various wooden surfaces.
 Many are actually cut into the back surface of flat trenchers, a style of bowl or serving dish common in the Early Middle Ages.
 Many are fragmentary, and there are a few that are actually specially constructed for use as game boards alone, as in the sample below.
 It was decided that to make Viking Game portable (and to keep the cost down), it would be better to use a printed canvas board.
 Of the various versions of the game used in ancient times, the 11 x 11 playing field was chosen.
 (More about the board graphics in a minute!)